MagicMicky/FreemiumLibrary/README.md

 Once your premium manager and your activity are set up, you will be able to select the features you want to use.

 ### Showing Ads when the user is not premium
-To show ads for a non-premium user, you just need to call the PremiumManager's `doAdsForNonPremium()` method.
+To show ads for a non-premium user, you just need to set it up via the PremiumManager's `doAdsForNonPremium` method.

 ```java
 	    this.mPremiumManager.doAdsForNonPremium(R.id.adView, true, R.layout.ads_replacement_default);